Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 Skipping the Cool Down

 It is also important to make sure you are not skipping out on your post-workout cool-down.
 When you have finished exercising, take some time to bring your heart rate back down.
 Do some light walking, then take 5-10 minutes for some static stretching.

 Focus on stretching the muscles you targeted during your workout.
 This will help relieve tension and prevent pain and soreness the next day.

 Performing the Same Moves Over and Over Again

 Do you do the same workout every time you go to the gym?
-If so, you could end up wearing down your cartilage (tissue at the ends of the bones that absorbs shock) and causing overuse injuries.
+If so, you could end up wearing down your cartilage (tissue at the ends of the bones that absorbs the shock) and causing overuse injuries.
 Over time, this can lead to issues like tendonitis of the knee, elbow, or ankle.

-Focus on mixing up your workouts so you can give certain muscles and joints a break.
+Focus on mixing up your workouts so you can give specific muscles and joints a break.
 You will also see better results from your workouts since you are giving your muscles time to repair and regenerate.